RedHatInsights/insights-core/docs/manpages/insights-run.rst

         Ansible inventory file for cluster analysis.
 See INVENTORY(5) for more information about the options for format of the inventory file.

+    -m --missing
+        Show missing requirements.

     -p PLUGINS --plugins PLUGINS
         Comma-separated list without spaces of package(s) or module(s) containing plugins.

     -s --syslog
         Sends all log results to syslog.
 This is normally used when insights-core is run in other applications, or in a non-interactive process.

+    -t --tracebacks
+        Show stack traces when there are errors in components.

     -v --verbose
         Verbose output.